Skip to Content

 Arkansas has a wide variety of minerals.
 Here you can find manganese, pyrite, galena, fluorite, calcite, chlorite, feldspar, uranium ore, Columbium ore, wavellite, variscite, sphalerite, smithsonite, greenockite, zinc, cinnabar, antimony, diopside, epidote, apatite, monticellite, perovskite, kimzeyite, or sphene (titanite), among others.

-In the table below, we have highlighted some of the more popular minerals that you can find in Arkansas and their locations.
+In the table below, we have highlighted some of the more popular minerals in Arkansas and their locations.

 Mineral Location